abdallahbn31/Reused-R-Bitcoin/README.md

 ```
 Create file named "xhex.txt" and place it in the same folder, then write x(hex) values in it

-script will read file and produce WIF (compressed / uncompressed) With all possibilities with derivatives for each type of address, along with a balance check.
+script will read file and produce WIF (compressed / uncompressed) With all possibilities with derivatives for each type of address(p2pkh / p2sh / p2wpkh / p2tr), along with a balance check.

 usage :
 ```bash